Frames and their representations

 Its array spans a single or an ordered collection of channels.
 A

-multi-channel trace array is 2D of shape (nchans,nticks)
+multi-channel trace array is 2D of shape (nchans,nticks).
+Samples may

 multi-channel trace tensor.